REZONAZERO/BashScripts/README.md

 **Type:** Process investigation / forensics

 Scans for zombie processes and other suspicious activity on the system.
 Useful for quick system checks and identifying potential persistence mechanisms.

+### `ghost-sysinfo.sh`
+**Type:** System information / monitoring tool

+A stylish, color-coded system information script that displays key metrics about your Linux system:
+- Hostname, OS, Kernel, Uptime, Load Average
+- CPU Model and Cores
+- Memory (Total, Used, Usage %)
+- Disk (Total, Used, Usage %)
+- Network (IP Address)
+- Logged-in Users

+Perfect for quick system health checks or as a starting point for more complex monitoring solutions.

+### `log-analyzer.sh`
+**Type:** Log analysis / reporting

+Analyzes system logs and generates a report of potential issues, failed login attempts, or other notable events.
+Useful for security audits and troubleshooting.

 ---